KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 1. Using a content management system that allows for some code customization

-Example: Choose a WordPress template.
+Example: Choose a WordPress theme, for instance [Catch Everest](https://wordpress.org/themes/catch-everest).

-Identify the WordPress template's default Cascading Style Sheet (CSS) code.
+Identify the WordPress template's default [Cascading Style Sheet](http://wp-themes.com/wp-content/themes/catch-everest/style.css?ver=4.0-beta2-20140725) (CSS) code.
+This could be done by downloading the theme files and searching through them, or by opening an online [Catch Everest demo](http://wp-themes.com/catch-everest/?TB_iframe=true&width=600&height=400) in the browser, right clicking and choosing "View page source," then looking through "head" section of the source for a CSS file that is accessible online.

 Determine what aspect of the template's design to change and identify the corresponding code.